The Degree of the Tangent and Secant Variety to a Projective Surface

+Assume by contradiction that $h$ is $2$-very ample.
+In particular, it is very ample and so embeds $S$ in $\IP^n = \IP(H^0(S, \cO_S(h))^*)$ in such a way that $l$ is a line contained in $S$.
+From Lemma \ref{lemma: geometric description} we deduce that the map $\varphi$ is constant on $\Hilb^2 l \subseteq \Hilb^2 S$, with value the point of $\IG(1, n)$ corresponding to the line $l$, thus contradicting the fact that $\varphi$ is an embedding. \end{proof}

 \begin{rem} Assume that $S$ is embedded in $\IP^n$ by means of a $k$-very ample divisor $h$, with $k \geq 2$.
 This embedding has the property that for any $0$-dimensional subscheme $Z$ of $S$ of length $k$, the linear subspace spanned by $Z$ intersects $S$ \emph{exactly} in $Z$ (a priori, it could have cut on $S$ a subscheme of higher length containing $Z$).
 In particular: \begin{enumerate} \item If $k \geq 2$, then for any $0$-dimensional subscheme $Z$ of $S$ of length $2$ the secant line spanned by $Z$ has no further intersections with $S$.
-As a consequence a tangent line meets $S$ only in the tangency point, and so we deduce that for any $P \in S$ we have $T_P S \cap S = \{ P \}$. \item If $k \geq 3$, then for any pair of distinct $0$-dimensional subschemes $Z$, $Z'$ of $S$ of length $2$, the secant lines spanned by $Z$ and $Z'$ are either disjoint or they meet in a point of $S$.
+As a consequence, a tangent line meets $S$ only in the tangency point, and so we deduce that for any $P \in S$ we have $T_P S \cap S = \{ P \}$. \item If $k \geq 3$, then for any pair of distinct $0$-dimensional subschemes $Z$, $Z'$ of $S$ of length $2$, the secant lines spanned by $Z$ and $Z'$ are either disjoint or they meet in a point of $S$.
 In fact, if they intersect away from $S$, then these two lines span a plane which contains a length $4$ subscheme of $S$, which contradicts the $3$-very ampleness of $h$.
-In particular, any pair of tangent planes are disjoint, i.e.\ for $P, Q \in S$ we have that $T_P S \cap T_Q S \neq \varnothing$ if and only if $P = Q$. \end{enumerate} \end{rem}
+As a consequence, each point in $\Sec S \smallsetminus S$ belongs to one and exactly one secant line.
+In particular, any pair of tangent planes are disjoint, i.e., for $P, Q \in S$ we have that $T_P S \cap T_Q S \neq \varnothing$ if and only if $P = Q$. \end{enumerate} \end{rem}